sri1991/PE4SE/README.md

 ## Support

-If you have any questions or need assistance, please don't hesitate to reach out to our support team at [support@promptengineeringcourse.com](mailto:bharanisrinivas91@gmail.com).
+If you have any questions or need assistance, please don't hesitate to reach out to our support team at [Bharani Srinivas](mailto:bharanisrinivas91@gmail.com).

 Happy learning and happy prompting!